justinb91011/FPSE-Final/README.md

 - Core: For handling the core logic of the game.
 - Yojson/Sexp: For persistence (storing game state) in the command-line version.
-- Also plan to use ReScript for our front-end.
+- ReScript: For our front-end to take advantage of the JS libraries.

 # Implementation Plan